xtuml/bridgepoint/doc-bridgepoint/notes/7990_Model_Element_Move/7990_Model_Element_Move.dnt.md

 6. Design
 ----------------
+6.1 Enhance the current infrasture to not change element IDs during move.
+6.1.2 The copy/paste infrastructre shall be used for it's ablity to perform selection and target validation.
+However, if this move can be done with the in-memory instances and still take advatage of this validation infrastructure it shall do so.
+6.1.3 Avoid using the current infrastructure's use of the clipboard if possible.
+6.1.4 While doing this work, consider modifying the current cut/paste operation to no longer change IDs during paste
+6.2 Modify all resolution operations to first search by ID  instead of name
-6.1 Introduce a new CME named Move...
+6.3 Introduce a new CME named Move...
-6.1.1 Introduce the Move...
+6.3.1 Introduce the Move...
 CME in Model Explorer
-6.1.2 Introduce the Move...
+6.3.2 Introduce the Move...
 CME in the canvas
-6.1.3 Assure the Move...
+6.3.3 Assure the Move...
 CME is only enabled when there is a valid selection
-6.1.4 The BridgePoint Move...
+6.3.4 The BridgePoint Move...
 CME shall be similiar to the Java > Refactor >Move... wizard, but where the Java Move CME contains a project tree to select the destiation, the BridgePoint > Move... doalog shall contain a Model explorer tree.
-6.1.5 The BridgePoint Move... shall be implemented as a wizard.
+6.3.5 The BridgePoint Move... shall be implemented as a wizard.
-6.1.5 Move...
+6.3.5 Move...
 Wizard Page 1
-6.1.5.1 Select Destination
+6.3.5.1 Select Destination
-6.1.5.1.1 This item shall contain a Model Explorer tree and the user shall be allowed to select a single location
+6.3.5.1.1 This item shall contain a Model Explorer tree and the user shall be allowed to select a single location
-6.1.5.1.2 Only valid destination shall be enabled, invalid destinations shall be disabled
+6.3.5.1.2 Only valid destination shall be enabled, invalid destinations shall be disabled
-6.1.6 Move...
+6.3.6 Move...
 Wizard Page 2
-6.1.6.1 Referring Model Elements
+6.3.6.1 Referring Model Elements affected by the move operation
-6.1.6.2 A tree view showing the Model Elements that will be affected by the move with a description of how they will be affected
+6.3.6.2 A tree view showing the Model Elements that will be affected by the move with a description of how they will be affected
+6.3.6.3 An option to save this list shall be presented
+6.3.6.4 An option to print this list shall be presented
-6.2 The user may cancel the Move... at any time before selecting Finish, and no action shall be taken.
+6.4 The user may cancel the Move... at any time before selecting Finish, and no action shall be taken.
-6.3 Only when and if the user selects the Move... wizard's Finsh button shall the atomic move take place.
+6.5 Only when and if the user selects the Move... wizard's Finsh button shall the atomic move take place.
-6.4 Avoid using the current infrastructure's use of the clipboard if possible.
-6.4.1 The copy/paste infrastructre shall be used for it's ablity to perform selection and target validation.
-However, if this move can be done with the in-memory instances and still take advatage of this validation infrastructure it shall do so.
-6.5 Enhance the current infrasture to not change element IDs during move.
-6.6 While doing this work, consider modifying the current cut/paste operation to no longer change IDs during paste
-6.7 Modify all resolution operations to first search by ID  instead of name

 7. Design Comments
 ------------------